 Hint: Remember that the best-fit line you calculated corresponds to a best-fit exponential for $\|\delta(t)\|$.
-If a and b are the slope and intercept of the best-fit line, the best-fit exponential can be plotted using plt.semilogy(t,np.exp(at+b).
+If a and b are the slope and intercept of the best-fit line, respectively, the best-fit exponential can be plotted on a semilog plot using plt.semilogy(t,np.exp(at+b)).

-Figure 5.3: A semilog plot of the separation between two solutions to the Lorenz equations together with a fitted line that gives a rough estimate of the Lyapunov exponent of the system.
+Figure 1.3: A semilog plot of the separation between two solutions to the Lorenz equations together with a fitted line that gives a rough estimate of the Lyapunov exponent of the system.